Lectures: Monday, Wednesday, and Friday, 10.10am-11.00am,

 Elementary Principles of Statistical Mechanics, J. W. Gibbs,

-These books are held on reserve in the Physical Sciences Library (Clark Hall).
+These books are held on reserve in the Mathematics Library (Malott Hall).

 Course syllabus and reading assignments